JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Bundle {#webpack-intro-bundle}

 One can then bundle the code using the scripts that we defined to produce the output bundle.
-Since we have not specified any `output` in webpack's configuration file it will produce it at the default location `dist/main.js`.
+Since we have not specified any `output` in webpack's configuration file, it will create it at the default location `dist/main.js`.

 ```bash
 npm run build-prod